Get Drunk and Be Somebody

 "Get Drunk and Be Somebody" is a song co-written and recorded by American country music artist Toby Keith.
-It was released in December 2005 as the first single from Keith's album White Trash with Money.
-It was also his first single for Show Dog Nashville.
+It was released on December 20, 2005, as the first single from Keith's album White Trash with Money.
+It was also Keith's first single released by Show Dog Nashville after Dreamworks Records closed its country division.
 It peaked at number 3 on the country singles charts.
 Keith wrote the song with Scotty Emerick.

 Content

 This song is a typical working man's anthem in which two workers who are depressed by their mundane jobs celebrate on Friday by drinking.

 Music video

-The live music video was directed by Michael Salomon and premiered on CMT on February 15, 2006.
-GAC cut the ending of the video out because of its suggestive language Keith tells the audience, referring to him shooting the video as part of the concert.
-During the bridge of the song, the lyrics pop up on screen, so the crowd can sing along.
-It is a live performance clip that was filmed at a concert in Portland, Oregon at the Rose Garden Arena now named Moda Center.
+The live music video was directed by Michael Salomon, and premiered on CMT on February 14, 2006.
+GAC cut the ending of the video due to suggestive language.
+Keith tells the audience, referring to his shooting the video as part of the concert.
+During the bridge of the song, the lyrics appear onscreen, so the audience can sing along.
+It is a live performance clip that was filmed at a concert in Portland, Oregon, at the Rose Garden Arena, which later became Moda Center.